WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 [WolfoQualityOfLife](https://thunderstore.io/package/Wolfo/WolfoQualityOfLife/) for many visual improvements.

 ##
-This mod is likely breaks [Judgement](https://thunderstore.io/package/Nuxlar/Judgement/), as at the moment it isn't made with keeping normal Simulacrum functional in mind.
+This mod is likely breaks [Judgement](https://thunderstore.io/package/Nuxlar/Judgement/), as at the moment it isn't made with keeping Simulacrum functional in mind.

 I already added make wave 50 special so [SimulacrumBossStageMod](https://thunderstore.io/package/Def/SimulacrumBossStageMod/) is a bit redundant.\
 I already speed up the crab so [SpeedUpSafeWard](https://thunderstore.io/package/Felix/SpeedUpSafeWard/) is redundant.

 ## Changelog:
 ```
+v1.9.1
+-Default zone radius increased from 60 to 65-80 depending on player count.
+-Increased size of Void Potential collider for easier pinging and reaching.
+-Moved up Effigy/Meteor clean up to be after the enemies die instead of when the next wave starts.
+-Added two Geysers to IT-Abyssal Depths (Bottom to Island 2, Bottom to Side Ridge)

+-Nerfed Guap Attack Speed, Damage and Cooldown
+-Nerfed Deepened Void Devestator stats and scaling.
+-Equipment/Ghost/P5 Mithrix wave spawn 2 starting wave 30 instead of 25 and are all limited to 2 now.
+-Ghost Void Jailer, Grandparent, Vagrant now have less attack speed and damage
+-Ghost Bosses can do certain attacks only once (Sun, Big Jump, Suck)
+-Equipment Molotov and Meteor drone will deal less damage.
+-Equipment drones leave broken ones for use again to get rid of excess equipment and for the funny.
+-Nerfed Slippery debuff slightly
+-Changed Void Barnacle type so they should spawn on the floor and Less Devestators in IT-Moon
+-Blacklisted Voidsent Flame.

+-Fixed bug where SS2 Drones still spawned with Artifact of Real

 v1.9.0 : General nerf update
 -A lot of special waves no longer have about 15% more enemies than a default wave.
 -Wave 5/10 Boss wave spawn ~20% less enemies.